 I opted for the cheapest tour (still 65$ cdn) yet was somehow grouped in with the regular 89$ golden circle tour, the most popular tour in Iceland.
 Pretty sweet deal!

-The English guided tour takes the bus full of passengers for 6 and a half hours to an amazing waterfall and spectacular geysers.
+The English guided tour takes a bus full of passengers for 6-and-a-half-hours to an amazing waterfall and spectacular geysers.
 On the way you will see the vast, untouched landscape and pass by numerous horses and sheep roaming around the countryside.

 Much of the terrain is volcanic rock and it looks like what I’d image the surface of Mars to be.
 It’s simply awesome to see!

 *above is the gulfoss waterfall, the second largest in Iceland.

 Although Iceland is extremely expensive and the wind is relentless, this country definitely exceeded my expectations.
 It’s a fascinating, desolate place with an incredible landscape that is waiting to be explored!